f5vmr/SVXReflector-Dash-V3/README.md

 ```

-The svxlink dashboard has some ideas created by G4NAB, SP2ONG, SP0DZ
+The SvxReflector Dashboard has some ideas created by G4NAB, SP2ONG, SP0DZ
 and added to by G4NAB